 Why did I create Adventure Accessories?

 I created Adventure Accessories in 2018 and it has grown to become a successful creative handmade business based in Carmarthenshire, South Wales.
-Combining a passion for outdoors with a love of crafts, Adventure Accessories creates unique handcrafted, fun and functional, gifts for outdoor enthusiasts.
+Combining a passion for the outdoors with a love of crafts, Adventure Accessories creates unique handcrafted, fun and functional, gifts for outdoor enthusiasts.

 When I created the business I was initially was not planning on having a blog as I did not think I would have time to write while I wanted to spend my time creating handmade gifts but I decided I would try one post to introduce my new venture.
 Once the creative process started I quickly drafted up further posts and now have a schedule that works around the main focus of my business which is handmade crafts so the majority of my time is crafting my products.